dibowz/Remove-IDLIX-Adblock-Detection-Alert/README.md

 ## Updating the Userscript

-The userscript will be automatically updated.
+The userscript will be automatically updated whenever this repo is updated.
+Make sure your Tampermonkey/Greasemonkey to have the "automatically update scripts" feature turned on.

 ## Notes

 If you encounter any issues or have questions, feel free to [open an issue](https://github.com/dibowz/Remove-IDLIX-Adblock-Detection-Alert/issues) on this repository.

 Happy browsing without those annoying elements and styles!

+## Credits

+Thanks to ChatGPT for helping me build this userscript.